-Birth control pills may be prescribed to treat some types of ovarian cysts.
+Combined hormonal birth control pills may be prescribed to treat some types of ovarian cysts.
 This treatment will not make cysts you already have go away.
-But it will prevent new cysts from forming.
+But it may reduce the risk that new cysts will form.

 If your cyst is large or causing symptoms, your health care provider may suggest surgery.
 The extent and type of surgery that is needed depends on several factors: